 If there is one thing that is absolutely necessary for becoming a consistently profitable trader, that would be controlling your risk.
 And what tool serves better that purpose than stop-loss orders.

 Many traders place their stop-losses at unreasonable levels, where the market repeatedly stops them out of their trades.
-Here are a few effective tips on how to avoid unreasonable stops and grow your trading capital.
+Here are the Best Strategies to avoid unreasonable stops and grow your trading capital.

 Main Types of Stops